 - Vegan Butter

 - Non-Dairy Milk (optional)

 - Now add ½ cup of powdered sugar over LOW SPEED until it's combined with the butter.
 Scrape down sides as needed.
 Now beat for 60 seconds on Medium-High until fully incorporated.
-Repeat step (½ cup at a time) until all the sugar is gone.
+Repeat the step (½ cup at a time) until all the sugar is gone.

-- Now turn up to Medium-High speed and mix until thick, smooth and fluffy.
+- Now turn up to Medium-High speed and mix until thick, smooth, and fluffy.
 Add more sugar for a thicker consistency.
 If the buttercream is too thick or stiff, add a few teaspoons of non-dairy milk and mix until fully incorporated.

 - Make sure the butter is whipped into a soft and creamy texture before adding any other ingredients (whip about 2-3 minutes between medium and medium-high speed).
 Whipping air into the butter creates a light, silky texture and will help create a pale color.

 - Resist the urge to add all the powdered sugar at once.
 Adding it slowly while the mixer is on low will help it incorporate well and avoid gritty frosting.
 Keep the mixer on low speed until the sugar starts to combine or it will fly everywhere and create a powdery mess.

 - If your frosting is too stiff, whip in a few teaspoons of non-dairy milk to thin it out.
 Add more powdered sugar if it's too thin using a ¼ cup at a time.

 - If you want a stark-white frosting, you'll need to substitute the Vanilla Extract with Clear Imitation Vanilla Extract and White Food Coloring.
 I didn't use them for this frosting, I just used Miyoko's and made sure to whip the butter well.
 It's not stark-white, but pretty close.